Simple calculation to determine if your business can afford a cash advance.

 Other factors that affect offer and approval amounts:

-Depending upon other factors such as time in business, average daily balances and amount of revenues, the funder may offer a much larger business loan or advance.
-Your business may be able to handle a larger amount.
+Depending upon other factors such as start date, average daily balances and amount of revenues, the funder may offer a much larger business loan or advance.
+Larger funding amounts may be O.K..
 The purpose here is to determine what is a conservative and safe amount.

-Many businesses continue to take out merchant cash advances by renewing them once they are paid off.
-If your business is taking out a merchant cash advance for the first time, try a lower amount first to make sure your business has the cash flow needed and can handle it.
-If so, you can take out a larger amount on a second advance.
+Many businesses continue to take out merchant cash advances by renewing them once they are paid off, or before.
+1st time taking out a merchant cash advance?
+Try a lower amount first to make sure the cash flow is there to cover it.
+If so, you can take out a larger amount in a second round.